BBualdo/Life-is-a-Game/README.md

 37. At this moment, I realised that ```authSlice``` is actually not a good naming, because in fact, it mainly operates on user object, so I changed it to ```userSlice```.
 38. Handled profile updating in React as well as errors by introducing ```OperationResult``` object returned from that endpoint.
 I also have to return it from ```AuthService``` operations to make error handling easier.
 39. Handled avatar updating by updating ```ProfileService```, ```UserController``` and Redux ```userSlice```.
 Avatar local path is sent to API and updated in DB as AvatarURL.
 In future user will be able to upload his own profile images.
+40. Added remaining achievements checks and centralized achievement unlock check in ```useAchievementUnlocked``` by passing functions into ```useEffect```.
+Then I invoked that hook in every common component to make sure user unlocks achievement as soon as he meets requirements.

 ### 🧰 Built with